Marzerp/movie_explorer/README.md

 ---

 ##  Overview
 Movie Explorer is a Python-based app that recommends movies based on how you're feeling.
 By combining data from The Movie Database (TMDB) API with emotion-genre mapping techniques, it helps you find films that match your mood.
-Whether you're feeling happy, sad, or something in between, Movie Explorer offers personalized suggestions—while still letting you filter by genre, release year, or keywords if you want to.
+Whether you're feeling happy, sad, or something in between, Movie Explorer offers personalized suggestions while still letting you filter by genre, release year, or keywords if you want to.

 ---